eth_getFilterChanges - BNB Smart Chain

 jsonrpc: The version of the JSON-RPC protocol.
 It should be "2.0".

-error: An object that contains error details if the request fails.
+error: An object containing error information if the request was unsuccessful.
+This includes:

-message: A descriptive message explaining the error, such as "filter not found".
+message: A descriptive message providing more details about the error.
+Here, the message is "filter not found".

 Use Cases